 Culture & Values

-Culture can be defined as the human behaviors within an organization and the underlying values that keep those behaviors in place.
+At its root, culture is the set of human behaviors within an organization and the underlying values that keep those behaviors in place.
 It’s shaped and reinforced by every member of the team.

 Our workshops are designed to steward teams through a process that delivers real cultural insight about your organization.
 The result will be a careful articulation of the culture you want and the responsibilities of team members in helping it to flourish.